 E-Mail Coach Addison

-Katie Addison, who played in College Cups for both Stanford University and Florida State, has been named an assistant coach for the UC Davis women's soccer team.
+Katie Addison, who played in College Cups for both Stanford University and Florida State, enters her second season as an assistant coach for the UC Davis women's soccer team.

 Addison, a native of Manteca, is the newest assistant added to new head coach Twila Kaufman's staff.
 Kaufman said Addison brings key experience as player that will lend to her becoming an outstanding coach.